jeremiahsnapp/dev-lxc-platform/README.md

 ### Create the container.

+Using the 'download' template is a very fast and storage efficient way to create a container for many distros since it actually downloads the compressed tarball of a prebuilt container's rootfs.

+By default the download template pulls from https://images.linuxcontainers.org/ but you can also use template parameters to specify a different image site.

+As an alternative to the 'download' template you could use any other template that is found in `/usr/share/lxc/templates/` or create your own.

     lxc-create -B btrfs -t download -n ubuntu-1204 -- -d ubuntu -r precise -a amd64

 ### Start the container.